iamkanishka/HTML-Practice/Readme.md

 16. Represent Programming Code with HTML Elements like Code, Pre, kbd, var and Samp Elements - HTML
 17. Creating HyperLinks with A Element, href, title attributes for navigating between pages - HTML
 18. Absolute vs Relative URL Paths.
 Add Url paths and the Document Fragment in href attribute - HTML
+19. Understand Website Structure and Sections of Webpage like Header, Navbar, Main, Footer - HTML